vymjay/aprylo-nextjs/docs/03-FEATURES/README.md

 # Features

-This section contains detailed documentation of all implemented features and functionality in the VB Cart application.
+This section contains detailed documentation of all implemented features and functionality in the Aprylo application.

 ## 📋 Implemented Features